hirememorey/yesand-music/OSC_INTEGRATION.md

 ## Conclusion

 The OSC integration provides a robust, real-time safe way to remotely control the StyleTransfer plugin.
-The architecture ensures that OSC operations never interfere with audio processing while providing responsive parameter control for the Music Cursor semantic MIDI editing system.
+The architecture ensures that OSC operations never interfere with audio processing while providing responsive parameter control for the YesAnd Music semantic MIDI editing system.